josephdickson11/josephdickson11/README.md

 # Oladipupo Ibeun
 ### DevOps Engineer | Cloud Enthusiast | Security Advocate ⚡

-Hey there! 👋 I’m Ola, a DevOps Engineer who thrives at the intersection of Solution architecting, automation, cloud infrastructure, and security.
+Hey there! 👋 I’m Ola, a guy who thrives at the intersection of Solution architecting, automation, cloud infrastructure, and security.
 I’m passionate about building resilient systems, streamlining workflows, and keeping things secure from code to cloud.

 ---